jgerigmeyer/jquery-django-superformset/README.md

                                     // ...``addTrigger`` will be ignored
     addedCallback: null,            // Function called each time a new form row is added
     removedCallback: null,          // Function called each time a form row is deleted
+    deletedRowClass: 'deleted',     // Added to deleted row if ``canDelete: false``
     addAnimationSpeed: 'normal',    // Speed (ms) to animate adding rows
                                     // ...If false, new rows will appear without animation
     removeAnimationSpeed: 'fast',   // Speed (ms) to animate removing rows